L2jLiga/fastify-decorators/lib/docs/Controllers.md

 | url     | `string`        | yes      | Route url which will be passed to Fastify        |
 | options | [`RouteConfig`] | no       | Config for route which will be passed to Fastify |

-**NOTE**: This decorators can't be mixed and you can use only one decorator per method.
+**NOTE**: These decorators can't be mixed, and you can use only one decorator per method.

 ### Dependency injection and access to Fastify instance